DokimiCU/earthbuild/README.md

 # earthbuild, by Dokimi

-A mod for minetest that adds traditional dirt and vegetation based construction methods which do not require the use of stone or mining.
+A mod for minetest that adds traditional dirt and vegetation based construction methods which do not require the use of quarrying or mining.

 License: